 To be perceived as a major candidate for the job or internship, students must look the part.
 Outward image, attitude, confidence level, and personal appearance, all contribute to the overall impression of the candidate.
 Dress should be professional, neat, and clean.

-Taking the time to present a professional image during the fair enhances to the recruiters first impression of the job seeker.
-An appropriate visual image at the fair may leave as strong an impression as the candidate says, since memory is triggered more by pictures and impressions than words.
+Taking the time to present a professional image in order to make a great first impression.
+An appropriate visual image at the fair may leave as strong an impression as what the candidate says since memory is triggered more by pictures and impressions than words.

 Visit Tips to Dress for Success for specific examples of appropriate clothing and appearance.